 High PAR without enough carbon and nutrients for the plant mix is a classic recipe for hair algae and frustration.
 Low-tech planted setups usually stay healthier when light stays in the low to medium band and plant choice stays honest.
 If you want carpet plants and fast growers under strong light, plan CO₂ and a fertilization strategy as part of the same budget as the fixture, not as an afterthought.
 Stronger light usually pairs with stable temperature, so sizing the heater for your actual volume matters as much as picking the right fixture.

-Corals need both enough PAR and a gradual ramp when upgrading lights.
+Corals need enough PAR, an appropriate spectrum, and a gradual ramp when upgrading lights.
 A big jump in intensity can bleach tissue quickly.
 Spectrum and spread matter for encrusting versus branching placement.
-This calculator helps bracket power; your livestock list and mounting still decide whether the bottom of the tank is really suitable for light-hungry species or better reserved for lower-demand placement.
+This calculator provides a target at coral placement height; use the fixture's underwater PAR map or a meter to determine whether a location is suitable.

 Online PAR numbers for a fixture are usually measured in air or ideal water.
 Your scape, glass, film, and distance change the real value.
 Use guides and reviews as direction, then tune with duration and placement.